valine/training-hot-swap/README.md

 This is an example of how to hotswap pytorch training code without unloading the model weights from VRAM.

-Set your model download location in model_server.py
+Set your model download location in model_server.py.

+Compatible with Intellj debug server.
+Set your debug server port to 5678

 How to run:
 Launch the server and keep it running